 Do not attempt to pick up anything that looks suspicious.

 Fly tipping, hazardous material and sharp objects (e.g. needles/syringes/asbestos) dumped on public land/road/footpath should not be picked up.
 They should be reported to Birmingham City Council (BCC).
-Either via the Fix My Street or call 0121 303 1112 option 6, or use their online form https://www.birmingham.gov.uk/xfp/form/577
+Either via the Fix My Street app or call 0121 303 1112 option 6, or use their online forms https://www.birmingham.gov.uk/xfp/form/577

 ● Be careful when compressing rubbish using your feet as you could accidentally puncture your skin